Zinnia: Uses

 Zinnias are popular garden flowers because they come in a wide range of flower colors and shapes, and they can withstand hot summer temperatures and are easy to grow from seeds.
 They bloom all summer long.
 They are grown in fertile, humus-rich, and well-drained soil, in an area with full sun.
 They will reseed themselves each year.
 Over 100 cultivars have been produced since selective breeding started in the 19th century.

 Zinnia peruviana was introduced to Europe in the early 1700s.
 Around 1790 Z. elegans (Zinnia violacea) was introduced.
 Those plants had a single row of ray florets, which were violet.
 In 1829, scarlet flowering plants were available under the name "Coccinea".
 Double flowering types were available in 1858, coming from India, and they were in a range of colors, including shades of reds, rose, purple, orange, buff, and rose striped.
 In time, they came to represent thinking of absent friends in the language of flowers.

 A number of species of zinnia are popular flowering plants, and interspecific hybrids are becoming more common.
 Their varied habits allow for uses in several parts of a garden, and their tendency to attract butterflies and hummingbirds is seen as desirable.
 Commercially available seeds and plants are derived from open pollinated or F1 crosses, and the first commercial F1 hybrid dates from 1960.

 Some zinnias are edible, though often reported to have a bitter taste best suited to garnish.

 Cultivation in microgravity

 A zinnia flower blooming inside the cupola of the International Space Station, having germinated and grown in microgravity.

-Experimentation aboard the International Space Station has demonstrated the capability of zinnias to blossom in a weightless environment, an example of plants in space.
+Zinnias were the first plants grown as part of a formal NASA experiment using the Veggie plant-growth system aboard the International Space Station, helping researchers study how more complex flowering crops could be cultivated in microgravity.